angelotavares/robutler_psr_2022/README.md

 # robutler_psr_2022

-This works was made in the ambit of the corse robotic sistems programing.
+This works was made in the ambit of the corse robotic systems programing.
 This will make use of ROS, and two well known robots, for the movement it will be used the turtelbot waffle pi.
-For manipulating the envirioment it wil be used the BCN3D MOVEO, a open sorce and 3D printable manipulator with 5 degrees of freedom.
+For manipulating the environment it wil be used the BCN3D MOVEO, a open sorce and 3D printable manipulator with 5 degrees of freedom.

 ## Project description

-The objective is to develop a robotic ssytem that acts like a butlter.
-To acomplish this the robot needs to be capable of preform a set o functionalitis, sutch as>
+The objective is to develop a robotic system that acts like a butler.
+To accomplish this the robot needs to be capable of preform a set o functionalities, such as>
 1. Create a map of the enviroment in witch is inserted.
-2. Move automaticly tro the enviromrnt without colaiding with it.
+2. Move automatically tro the environment without colliding with it.
 3. Have the capability to perform basic functions like
     1. See if some one is at home.
     2. Check if a item is present in a room of the house.
     3. Pick up objects.
 (Ex. trash)
-4. Interact with the enviroment in a inteligent way.
+4. Interact with the environment in a intelligent way.

 ## ROS moduls to acomplish the objective

-In order to acomplish the objectives a set of ROS mudules will need to be used.
+In order to accomplish the objectives a set of ROS modules will need to be used.

 ### Simulation

-For simlation it will be used Gazebo with a appartment like world comprise of a set of rooms, and the aproprieted furniture.
+For simulation it will be used Gazebo with a apartment like world comprise of a set of rooms, and the appropriated furniture.

 The floor plant can be seen in the image bellow: